-As a motorcycle rider, you are well aware of the exhilarating feeling of cruising down the Millstone Valley Byway or coasting through the Pine Barrens.
-But, you’re also very aware of the dangers that await around every curve and at every intersection.
+As a motorcycle rider in New Jersey, you’re well aware of the exhilarating feeling of cruising down the Millstone Valley Byway or coasting through the Pine Barrens.
+But, you are also very aware of the dangers that await around every curve and at every intersection.
 This is why you pay so much attention to your surroundings and have worked so diligently at being an excellent rider.

 Unfortunately, drivers of trucks and passenger vehicles don’t have the same relationship with the vehicles they zoom around in.
 They’re driving to meet a delivery deadline, commuting to work, running errands, or dropping the kids off at school.
 For them, driving is a convenience, a chore, and a bore.
 That’s why they fiddle with the radio, talk on their phones, text, and check Facebook at stoplights.
 These activities are potentially deadly to anyone on a motorcycle.

 Lependorf & Silverstein, P.C., is happy to assist you with getting your crash report at no cost.
 Visit our police report request page and fill out our form.
 We'll take care of the rest.